eoinok/patients/README.md

 # Part 1
 Copy and paste the SQL script from the gp_surgery.sql file in the starter code from the assignment.
 Place it in a new query window in HeidiSQL.
 Execute the query so that a new database will be created complete with three tables Patient, Doctor and Visit.
 Note which table(s) have Foreign Keys.

-Given the form you have been given in the starter code called createNewVisit.html, write a PHP program which will gather data from the form and insert it into the Visit Table in the gp_surgery database.
+Given the form you have been given in the starter code called newVisit.html, write a PHP program that will gather data from the form and insert it into the Visit Table in the gp_surgery database.
 In order to do this you must figure out what to call your new file.
 This can be determined from the action attribute of the FORM tag in the createNewVisit.html file.
-Your new PHP program should contain an include command which pulls in PHP code containing credentials to connect to the PATIENTS database.
+Your new PHP program should contain an include command that pulls in PHP code containing credentials to connect to the PATIENTS database.
 You can call this file dbcon.php and you may reuse code you have written in previous labs but remember the database name in the credentials will need to be changed.

 The program should then pull values from the HTML FORM and assign them to simple PHP variables.

 Once all the values from the form have been assigned to simple PHP variables they can be used to build a simple SQL "insert into" statement.
-To do this take one of the INSERT INTO statements from the patients.sql file, enclose this in quotation marks, and assign it to a PHP varaible called $sql.
+To do this take one of the INSERT INTO statements from the patients.sql file, enclose this in quotation marks, and assign it to a PHP variable called $sql.
-Modify this Insert into statement so that rather than using hard-coded data, it uses values from the simple PHP variables that contain the values from the HTML FORM.
+Modify this Insert into a statement so that rather than using hard-coded data, it uses values from the simple PHP variables that contain the values from the HTML FORM.

 echo your $sql variable to the screen.
 Test your code.
 If the SQL statement on the screen looks correct, then copy and paste it into HeidiSQL into a new query window.
 Verify that it works by executing your query.
 If the syntax of your SQL is correct a new row should be created in the Visit table.
 Once you have ensured that the SQL statement is correct, commit and push your code.